Enable or disable automatic discovery of JPPF drivers jppf.discovery.enabled = true # UDP multicast group to which drivers broadcast their connection parameters jppf.discovery.group = 188.8.131.52 # UDP multicast port to which drivers broadcast their connection parameters jppf.discovery.port = 11111

 A major difference is that, when discovery is enabled, the client does not stop attempting to find one or more servers.
 A client can also connect to multiple servers, and will effectively connect to every server it discovers on the network.

-A client can also create mutliple connections to each discovered server, effectively creating a connection pool that can be used for concurrent job submissions.
+The JPPF client will manage a pool of connections to each discovered server, which can be used for concurrent job submissions.
 The size of the connection pools is configured with the following property:

 As we have seen, a JPPF client can connect to multiple drivers.
 The first step will this be to name these drivers: